rshri2004/fasttext-ood-sentiment/README.md

    - Amazon Reviews test set → Out-of-distribution (OOD)
     #### Our Ablation Studies
          1. Impact of the Data Source
          2. Impact of Submodular Data Selection

+### Project Notebook
+This repository includes a Jupyter notebook 'sentiment_classification.ipynb' that contains the complete data processing, submodular selection, training, and evaluation pipeline.